-Sub-phase Scope Status Concept Plan, ENF, and Mobile Pump Unit Developed a concept level plan to evaluate options to reduce the risk and the impacts of potential failures in Sections 29 and 89.
+Scope Status Developed a concept level plan to evaluate options to reduce the risk and the impacts of potential failures in Sections 29 and 89.
 Measures evaluated included valve improvements, improved community interconnections, pipeline redundancy, targeted emergency response plans, additional storage and other improvements that can be implemented within the NIH system.
 Concept planning work included environmental review of the recommended plan and specification and purchase of the Mobile Pump Unit.
-Completed Design CA/RI and construction NIH Impr/Gillis PS Impr./Reading-Stoneham Interconnection (7045/7260/7261) This phase includes the design and construction of short-term measures identified in the conceptual plan including Gillis PS Improvements and the Reading/Stoneham Interconnection.
-Completed Contract 6906 includes design and CA/RI for the redundant pipeline Active
+Completed This phase includes the design and construction of short-term measures identified in the conceptual plan including Gillis PS Improvements and the Reading/Stoneham Interconnection.
+Completed risk and the impacts of potential failures in Sections 29 and 89.
+Measures evaluated included valve improvements, improved community interconnections, pipeline redundancy, targeted emergency response plans, additional storage and other improvements that can be implemented within the NIH system.
+Concept planning work included environmental review of the recommended plan and specification and purchase of the Mobile Pump Unit.
+This phase includes the design and construction of short-term measures identified in the conceptual plan including Gillis PS

-Design CA/RI and Construction Section 89/29 Redundancy Phases 1A, 1B, 1C & 2 only (approximately 7 miles).
-Phase 1 consists of West Street Pipeline Reading Construction Phase 1A (7066) and Section 89/29 Redundancy Phase 1B (7471), and Phase 1C (7478).
-Phase 2 consists of Section 89/29 Redundancy Pipeline Stoneham (7067) contract.
-NIH Storage Design & Constr.
-(7311/7068) The Concept Plan has identified several potential storage locations in the NIH system.
+Sub-phase Scope Status Design CA/RI and Construction Section 89/29 Redundancy Phases 1A, 1B, 1C & 2 Contract 6906 includes design and CA/RI for the redundant pipeline Section 110 (approximately 7 miles) consisting of 4 construction contracts.
+Phase 1 includes Phase 1A West Street Section 110 Woburn/Reading (7066), Phase 1B Section 110 Reading (7471) and Phase 1C Section 110/112 Stoneham and Wakefield (7478).
+Phase 2 includes Section 110 in Stoneham (7067).
+Active NIH Storage Design & Construction (7311/7068) The Concept Plan has identified several potential storage locations in the NIH system.
 This phase includes the design and construction of two 3-MG elevated tanks.
-Future Section 89 Replacement Design and Construction Ph 1 and 2 (7116/7117) Section 89 will be replaced after the redundant pipeline is completed.
-These phases include design, CA/RI and the replacement of Section 89.
-Future
+Future Section 89 Replacement Design/CA (7116), RE/RI Services (7633) and Construction (7117) Section 89 will be replaced after the redundant pipeline is completed.
+These phases include design/CA, RE/RI and the replacement of Section 89.
+Active/ Future

-Total Budget Payments thru FY16 Remaining Balance FY17 FY18 FY14-18 FY19-23 Beyond FY23 \$113,121 \$15,345 \$97,776 \$11,569 \$20,708 \$41,648 \$42,516 \$22,982
+Total Budget Payments thru FY17 Remaining Balance FY18 FY14-18 FY19 FY19-23 Beyond FY23 \$118,003 \$27,276 \$90,727 \$23,851 \$45,152 \$14,919 \$40,365 \$26,512

 Project Status as % is approximation based on project budget and expenditures.
-Concept Status 23.7% planning began in February 2006.
-Design for Short-term Improvements contract 5/17 began in September 2009.
+Concept Status 36.1% planning began in February 2006.
+Design for Short-term Improvements contract 12/17 began in September 2009.
 Mobile Pump Unit purchase was made in FY10.
 Section 89/29 Redundancy Design/CA/RI contract was awarded in March 2011.
 Reading/Stoneham Interconnections was substantially complete in October 2012.
 Gillis Pump Station Improvements was substantially complete in December 2014.
 West St Pipeline Reading Construction Phase 1A was substantially complete in May 2015.
 Phase 1B commenced in January 2016.
 Phase 1C was awarded in November 2016.
 Phase 2 Construction was awarded in June 2017.